bigb45/bigb45/README.md

 # Hi there 👋 I'm Mohammed!
 - 🔭 I’m currently working on changing the world
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning & teaching Flutter
 - 👯 I’m looking to collaborate on a p2p decentralized communication app
 - 💬 Ask me about my love for change
 - 📫 Reach out to me @ Discord: wizardkestrel